stephanlensky/focus-api/README.md

+*NOTICE: This API is no longer being updated, and as of the 2017-2018 school year has some problems with the most recent version of Focus.
+Future development of this API is now part of the [FocusSIS](https://github.com/kidcontact/FocusSIS) android app project.

 # Focus Student Information System API

 A simple RESTful Flask server to retrieve and parse pages from the Focus for Schools Student Information System (SIS).
 Although it was created for the [Academy for Science and Design](http://www.asdnh.org/), this service should work for any school running the Focus SIS (see [supporting additional schools](#supporting-additional-schools) for details).